 Introduction

 The aim of sustainable intensification of livestock agriculture is to improve yields without commensurate negative impact on the environment or animal welfare.
-Animal welfare is a key component of sustainability of livestock farming systems, alongside environmental and social impacts (Godfray 2015)(e.g. Dillon et al. 2016).
+Animal welfare is a key component of sustainability of livestock farming systems, alongside environmental and social impacts (Godfray 2015), although is sometimes overlooked in analyses (e.g. Dillon et al. 2016).
 Reliable information about animal welfare is required to help guide consumers in animal product purchasing decisions and, when at a large or national-scale, helps to inform policy-makers on the sustainability of their animal farming systems (Whitfield & Marshall 2017; Buller et al. 2018).
 In some countries, including the UK, privately administered robust farm assurance schemes cover a large proportion of farms in an agricultural sector and therefore have the potential to collect large-scale data relating to animal welfare and other sustainability elements.
 In countries where farm assurance schemes are not present large corporations, farmer co-operatives or governmental institutions can provide suitable platforms for collation of sustainability data.

 Dairy farm assurance in the UK has more than two decades of history.
 Currently all major buyers of milk require accreditation to the Red Tractor Assurance dairy scheme representing over 95% of all milk produced (Red Tractor 2015), with 11,500 member farms in our study period between 2013 and 2015 (Red Tractor 2013, 2014, 2015).
 The Red Tractor (RT) scheme has standards at, or slightly above, legislative requirements for a range of areas from traceability to environmental management as well as cattle housing and welfare (Red Tractor 2017).
 The standards are audited on farms by an independent third party at 18-month intervals.